 - VA does not have to take title back to the property

-If the Compromise Sale claim is less than the Foreclosure claim, VA will grant approval for the transaction.
+VA will approve the transaction if the Compromise Sale claim is less than the Foreclosure claim.
 Plus, VA does not get the property back as an REO property.

 VA